Skip to main content

 • Contacted: You've reached out but no response yet

-• Opportunity: They've shown interest, needs sales follow-up
+• Opportunity: They've shown interest and need sales follow-up

 • Additional stages you create

 💡 Key distinction: Lifecycle status reflects your overall relationship with the contact.
-Campaign status (in a specific campaign) reflects their position in that sequence.
-A contact can be "Opportunity" lifecycle but "Step 3" in a campaign.
+Campaign status reflects their position in a specific sequence.
+A contact can be "Opportunity" as a lifecycle stage while still being at a specific step in a campaign.

 Set Contact Status